 Selecting the proper equipment is important for doing any job properly.
 Choosing your spray gun is not just a simple task of picking one from a catalog.
 You must first have a clear understanding of the technical requirements of the product you’re going to spray and then select the proper spray gun and spray gun setup so together they function properly.

 We recommend using one of the SIMALFA spray guns as they are proven to work extremely well.
 However, other manufacturers may also produce one that's suitable.
 If you choose a spray gun from another manufacturer, please make sure all fluid passageways coming in contact with Simalfa are stainless steel, plastic (PVC), or nylon.
 Definitely no vinyl hoses or colored metals including aluminum, steel, or brass.
 You’ll also need to select the proper setup (nozzle, needle, air cap) for the Simalfa product you’ll be using.
-This may require some testing, of which we can assist, and ongoing cooperation with your spray gun supplier.
+This may require some testing, of which we can assist.

 Yes.
 However, conventional spray guns use very high pressure so you’ll experience greater adhesive consumption and increased overspray when comparing to an HVLP spray gun.